 Students may be considered for admission to associate in applied science degree programs offered by the University’s Thompson School of Applied Science in Durham as well as associate in arts or science degrees at the Manchester campus.
-Candidates applying as high school seniors must submit the application, secondary school record, and results of the SAT or ACT, both with essay results.
+Candidates applying as high school seniors must submit the application, secondary school record, and results of the SAT or ACT.
 Students granted first-year admission to the Thompson School are eligible to live in a University residence hall.

 Eligibility for Degree Candidacy

 Applicants may be candidates for any undergraduate degree offered by the University.
 However, applicants having a bachelor of arts (B.A.) degree will not be admitted into a program of study that awards the same degree (e.g., B.A.
 History and B.A.
 Zoology).
 Applicants can earn more than one bachelor of science (B.S.) degree, provided that each degree is in a different field.
 Applicants may also be admitted into a program awarding a different degree (e.g., B.A.
 History and B.S.
 Biology; or B.A.
 History and A.A.S.
 Applied Animal Science).

 An undergraduate who withdraws, does not register for UNH coursework in a given semester, or is suspended or dismissed from the University thereby terminates degree candidacy and must apply for readmission by the following deadlines: fall semester, June 1; spring semester, November 1.
 Readmission applications are processed in the Office of Admissions; however, decisions regarding readmission are made in consultation with the Division of Student and Academic Services and the dean’s office of the University college division to which the student is applying.

 Before seeking readmission, students on academic suspension must remain away from school for at least one semester.
 Suspended students should include a statement about their readiness to resume University work with their application.